 I may ask on occasion for you to come in for an extra fitting which will be free of charge however I can’t afford to waste time where all the family come to just visit your dress so any extra fittings will carry an extra fee of £20p/h.
 I am more than happy to take some lovely photos to show your family and friends (and yourself of course) to take away with you.

 Once you have received your final and completed dress and all payments have been made you have two workings days to inspect the final garment at your leisure.

 I do my best to finish your beautiful gown to the best of my ability however, buttons may be loose, threads may hang, sequins may fall off or you find your train is just that bit too long after all.
 So yes of course you can arrange to bring in your dress for tweaks and alterations during this grace period however it is your responsibility to make sure this is done within the two days allocated for you, after which any alterations may be charged (see alterations price list).

 How do I pay?

-1: 50% ‘Deposit’ covering toile fitting design and fabric costs; after which work can begin on your beautiful gown.
-This is none refundable once the fabric has been purchased and toile constructed and fitted.
+1: 50% labour costs ‘Deposit’ covering toile fitting, design, pattern drafting or if you’re having alterations done this is half your alterations costs; after which work can begin on your beautiful gown.
+This is none refundable once work has begun or toile is constructed.

 2: 50% upon dress completion.